Read LabVIEW VIs without installing LabVIEW.

 Every operation runs from a scriptable CLI or a built-in MCP server, so Claude Code and Copilot can describe, convert, and query VIs end-to-end.

-No LabVIEW license required
+No LabVIEW install required

-lvkit reads VI binaries directly — no LabVIEW installation, no runtime, no account.
+LVKit reads VI binaries directly — no LabVIEW installation, no runtime, no account.
 It works in CI and on machines that have never seen LabVIEW.

 Clean-room by design